ayushpratapsingh1/Crypto-Watcher/README.md

 ## Deploying the Application
 - Replit: Upload files to Replit for easy deployment.
-- Heroku: Follow the Heroku guide for deployment.
+- Render: Follow the Render guide for deployment.

 ## Troubleshooting
 - ZeroDivisionError: Ensure market cap values are not missing or zero.